killianobrien/slides/project-talk/planning-referencing.md

 * Recognise the need for drafting & re-drafting & re-drafting ...
 * Don't try and make it perfect first time.
-* From now have a draft Table of Contents and
+* From now, have a draft Table of Contents and
 	* use this to organise your approach,
 	* use this as a menu to pick and choose writing tasks.